NotLebedev/freeze/README.md

 ## Design considerations
 Here are some thoughts that I had while creaating this project.

+### Why use nuenv to build derivations?
+*Short*: It's cool and its nushell

+*Long*: I really don't like sh derivative shells.
+Before I discovered nushell I did not touch shell much and was really annoyed when I needed to.
+When I discovered nushell I fell in love with it and started using shell a lot.
+With some time I understood and became more familiar with sh/bash too.
+But ultimately I'm not torturing myself with bash on free time, I much rather toy with nushell.

 ### Whats the need for `__set_env`/export patching?
-*Short*: To allow multiple scripts reference multiple versions of the same binary *Long*: In nix installed packages dont get in path.
+*Short*: To allow multiple scripts reference multiple versions of the same binary

+*Long*: In nix installed packages dont get in path.
 This prevents clutter and allows multiple version to coexist.
 Instead everything must point to `/nix/store`.
 If script is written in nix one can call to binaries like `${pkgs.hello}/bin/hello` and nix automatically exapnds this